pressure679/AI-investor/README.md

 This project is for educational purposes only and does not constitute financial advice.
 Use at your own risk.
 ## 🙏 Credits

-Created by [Your Name] with love for simplicity, performance, and trading experiments.
+Created by Vittus Mikiassen with love for simplicity, performance, and trading experiments.